 Like essential oils, concretes, resinoids and absolutes come from volatile, aromatic plants.
 Delicate flowers such as rose, jasmine, and neroli are often extracted with a solvent; normally a type of alcohol, in order to yield a higher percentage of essential oil without using the damaging heat from steam distillation.

-Concretes are what’s left over after using a solvent and contain a higher density of pigments, waxes, and other constituents from the plant which makes for an intensely strong extraction that smells more true to nature.
-Their semi-solid to solid consistency make them suitable for solid perfumes and have a delicate, long lasting aroma that is soluble in both carrier oil and alcohol.
+Concretes are what’s left over after using a solvent and contain a higher density of pigments, waxes, and other constituents from the plant which makes for an intensely strong extraction that smells truer to nature.
+Their semi-solid to solid consistency make them suitable for solid perfumes and have a delicate, long-lasting aroma that is soluble in both carrier oil and alcohol.
 It is often necessary to filter out any remaining insoluble material that remains after extraction.
 If the extraction came from a resinous source such as frankincense or myrrh, it would be called a resinoid.

 Since absolutes are solvent extracted, usually with benzene, hexane, etc., they may still contain trace amounts of solvent and are therefore not used therapeutically.
 It all depends on the distiller’s quality of standards.